The Rev. Canon Dr. William J. Danaher, Jr.

 The Eighteenth Sunday after Pentecost

-Please click here to view a video of the service.
+(This sermon has been transcribed from live video.
+Please click here to view a video of the service.)

 Last December, my wife Claire and I made this commitment to each other in a resolution about our lifestyle.
 We decided that we were going to eliminate all sugar from our diets.
 By that, I mean not only the white stuff that resembles cocaine, but I mean things like breads and things that have simple carbohydrates.
 Over the past year or so, we’ve done really well – or at least Claire has done really well.
 She’s lost 20 pounds and I’ve tried really hard when I’m with her.
 We’ve done incredibly well.
 Over the summer, I kind of kicked it up a little bit because I had to get some knee surgery done, and so I thought it would be a really good time to maybe focus when I wasn’t exercising.